 What were some of the community’s questions?

-- Is there more air pollution near the railyard and 124th St than the rest of the neighborhood?
+Is there more air pollution near the railyard and 124th St than the rest of the neighborhood?

-- Are air pollution levels roughly the same across Allentown, or are there gradients?
+Are air pollution levels roughly the same across Allentown?

-- How do air pollution levels in Allentown compare to other Puget Sound urban areas?
+How do air pollution levels in Allentown compare to other Puget Sound urban areas?

 What we’ve learned so far:

-Fine particle levels were higher at the 42nd Ave & 124th St site and the air monitoring station in Duwamish Park compared to other stationary sites in Allentown.
+Fine particle levels were higher near the intersection of 42nd Ave & 124th St and the air monitoring station in Duwamish Park compared to other sites in Allentown.

-Ultrafine particle levels vary across Allentown and seem to be elevated near the entrance to the railyard.
+Ultrafine particle levels vary across Allentown and seem to be higher near the entrance to the railyard.

 Fine particle levels in Allentown are similar to other places in the Puget Sound region.
-The monitor at 42nd Ave and 124th St had a higher average fine particle concentration than the regulatory site on 44th Ave.
+The monitor at 42nd Ave and 124th St had higher average fine particle levels than the air monitoring station on 44th Ave.